Exoskeleton: Paleontological significance

 Borings in exoskeletons can provide evidence of animal behaviour.
 In this case, boring sponges attacked this hard clam shell after the death of the clam, producing the trace fossil Entobia.

 Exoskeletons, as hard parts of organisms, are greatly useful in assisting the preservation of organisms, whose soft parts usually rot before they can be fossilized.
 Mineralized exoskeletons can be preserved as shell fragments.
 The possession of an exoskeleton permits a couple of other routes to fossilization.
 For instance, the strong layer can resist compaction, allowing a mould of the organism to be formed underneath the skeleton, which may later decay.
-Alternatively, exceptional preservation may result in chitin being mineralised, as in the Burgess Shale, or transformed to the resistant polymer keratin, which can resist decay and be recovered.
+Alternatively, exceptional preservation may result in chitin being mineralised, as in the Burgess Shale.

 However, our dependence on fossilised skeletons also significantly limits our understanding of evolution.
 Only the parts of organisms that were already mineralised are usually preserved, such as the shells of molluscs.
 It helps that exoskeletons often contain "muscle scars", marks where muscles have been attached to the exoskeleton, which may allow the reconstruction of much of an organism's internal parts from its exoskeleton alone.
 The most significant limitation is that, although there are 30-plus phyla of living animals, two-thirds of these phyla have never been found as fossils, because most animal species are soft-bodied and decay before they can become fossilised.